 bVI to V Minor Blues Beginner Chords

-In this chord study, you’ll move on to using one of the most common minor chord shapes in Jazz, 4th chords.
+In this chord study, you use one of the most common minor chord shapes in jazz, 4th chords.

-These chords are built by stacking 4th intervals, rather than 3rds, which are more traditionally used.
+These chords are built by stacking 4th intervals, rather than 3rds, which are traditionally used.

-When using 4th chords, you’ll bring a more modern sound to your comping, reminiscent of McCoy Tyner’s piano work, who was fond of using these shapes in his comping.
+When using 4th chords, you bring a modern sound to your comping, reminiscent of McCoy Tyner’s piano work, who was fond of these shapes.